Nuitka/Nuitka-website/doc/changelog/roadmap.rst

    The loop analysis recently became strong enough to succeed in proper type analyis.
 We should be able to proceed with this.

+-  Cover all built-ins of Python

+   Currently a few built-ins, even as important as ``enumerate`` are not yet implemented.
+We need to revisit this once we got integer type specialization and loop iteration specialization both.

 ********************
  macOS enhancements
 ********************